orangejuiceplz/smartCalc/README.md

 ## Sidenotes

-> ## Reflections on the project initally.
+> ## Reflections on the project so far.

 Working on smartCalc for the short amount of time so far has been an incredibly ~~painful~~ amazing experience.
-From dealing with the complexities of C++ to integrating APIs for the first time, every challenge that I will encounter along the way has contributed to a deeper understanding of software development
+From dealing with the complexities of C++ to integrating APIs for the first time, every challenge that I will encounter along the way has contributed to a deeper understanding of software development.
+Although I haven't really integrated the API features, the documentation seems easy to implement in the project.

 > ---
 >> if you're some random feel free to explore the code, contribute, or reach out if you're interested in making some suggestions